cisanford/csanford-cloud/content/profile.md

 ### Professional sabbath
 - Giving an engineer one Friday a month off to focus on recreation and self-actualization pays for itself and then some.

-### Calendar conflicts mean things
-- Don't invite people to meetings "optionally, for awareness"; if they are optional, they can get sufficient awareness from an after-meeting summary (or nothing at all).
-- If you can't find a time that works for everyone, you might be inviting too many people.

 ### Utilitarian project management
 - Analysis paralysis happens.
 While you're busy deciding what to do next, deliver a feature to kill time.
 - Something that reduces customer pain is better than nothing; Busy work is worse than nothing.

+### Resume driven development
+- Engineers are going to implement solutions in search of problems out of ambition and curiosity anyway; it can be more effective to just assign tickets for pet projects that may go nowhere rather than bloating your code base when someone hunting a promotion turns your kubectl manifest into the next Uber.

 ### Zoom call multitasking
 - If you're able to get away with not paying attention, you probably don't need to be there.
 Just decline the invite and keep working.

-### Bus factor awareness
-- If you feel like you can't take a vacation or sick day because "the team needs you", you're generating a business risk.
-  - Delegate more work, transfer more knowledge, or decline more requests.

-### Resume driven development
-- Engineers are going to implement solutions in search of problems out of ambition and curiosity anyway; it can be more effective to just assign tickets for pet projects that may go nowhere rather than bloating your code base when someone hunting a promotion turns your kubectl manifest into the next Uber.

 ### When everything is a P0, nothing is
 - We all feel personally attacked at this one